-At the Wolf Cove Inn, a bed and breakfast in Maine, we have lots of guests visiting for an epic Maine foliage vacation.
-To help them fully appreciate this glorious season, I’ve curated four day adventures that cover the most popular activities in the area.
+At the Wolf Cove Inn, we have lots of guests visiting Maine in the fall for an epic fall foliage vacation.
+To help them fully appreciate this glorious season, I’ve curated four day-trip adventures that cover the most popular activities in the area.
 Want covered bridges?
 Two adventures cover that.
 You like waterfalls?
 Two of the trips offer that as well.
 Finally, are you looking for some mountain foliage?
 Yep, we have that covered too.

 Remember though that a great day of adventuring out among the Maine foliage must begin with a great breakfast.
 Guests of the Wolf Cove Inn start their day with a full Maine country breakfast.
 Each day you have your choice of a chef prepared savory entree, a sweet entree or eggs to order, along with side of local Maine breakfast meats and maybe even our world famous hash brown casserole.